ufukceyhanli/ufukceyhanli.github.io/content/posts/Bike Share Demand Prediction in San Francisco/index.md

 ## Hypothesis Generation

-What could effect the people to rent a bike?
+What could effect people to rent a bike?

 - Number of bikes
 - Condition of the bikes